 Tips for Staying Safe in NYC

-- Try to look like a local - When you're dressing for sightseeing, try not to make yourself look overtly like a tourist.
+- Try to look like a local.
+When you're dressing for sightseeing, try not to make yourself look overtly like a tourist.
 If there's a thief or pickpocket around, they're going to target those who seem unfamiliar with their surroundings.
-Don't openly wander around with your head buried in a map - familiarize yourself with NYC's grid system and you soon won't need a map.
+Don't openly wander around with your head buried in a map - familiarize yourself with NYC's grid system and you soon won't need a map to travel.

-- Don't showcase valuable possessions - One of the most important things you need to avoid is pickpockets.
+- Don't showcase valuable possessions.
+One of the most important things you need to avoid is pickpockets.
 Always make sure that your valuables are hidden.
 Be discreet when you're using your smartphone or a digital camera.
-Showcasing any valuable possessions can make you a prime target for mugging.
+Showcasing any valuable possessions regularly could prove to be dangerous and make you a prime target for mugging.

-- Don't be afraid to ask police officers for help - During your stay in New York City, you're probably going to see many of the ubiquitous NYPD cars and officers.
-You can expect New York City police officers to be very friendly and helpful when it comes to providing directions and addressing any concerns you have about safety.
+- Don't be afraid to ask police officers for help.
+During your stay in New York City, you're probably going to see many of the ubiquitous NYPD cars and officers.
+You can expect New York City police officers to be very friendly and helpful when it comes to providing directions and addressing any concerns you have about safety or dangerous situations.

 - Take extra precautions in touristy places like Times Square and never leave your valuables unattended (do not put your purse on the floor or hang it off the back of your chair while dining).

-Remember, 'how safe is NYC for tourists' doesn't matter if you disregard all precautions, so just because NYC is considered one of the safest cities in the world, as a tourist in a busy, unfamiliar area, you still need to be careful.
+Remember, 'how safe is NYC for tourists' doesn't matter if you disregard all precautions, so just because NYC is considered one of the safest cities in the world to travel to, as a tourist in a busy, unfamiliar area, you still need to be careful in any city that is considered safe to visit.

 Remember to Save on Attraction Admission